Nordine Mahieddine: Early career

-Glory
+GLORY

 Mahieddine made his second appearance with the promotion against Antonio Plazibat at Glory 66: Paris on June 22, 2019.
 Plazibat won the fight by unanimous decision.

 Mahieddine was scheduled to face Kiril Kornilov at Glory 70: Lyon on October 26, 2019.
 He won the fight by unanimous decision.

 Mahieddine was scheduled to fight Cihad Kepenek at Glory Collision 2 on December 21, 2019.
 He won the fight by split decision, after an extra round was fought.

 Mahieddine participated in a four-man, one night tournament at Glory 76: Rotterdam on December 19, 2020.
 He fought a rematch with Antonio Plazibat in the semifinals, while the other semifinal pairing consisted of Levi Rigters and Marciano Bhagwandass.
 Mahieddine beat Plazibat by a close split decision, after an extra round was fought, and faced Rigters in the tournament finals.
 Rigters won the fight by a first-round knockout.

-Mahieddine was scheduled to face Raul Cătinaș at Glory 78: Arnhem on September 4, 2021.
+Mahieddine was scheduled to face Raul Cătinaș at Glory 78: Rotterdam on September 4, 2021.
 He won the fight by unanimous decision.

 Mahieddine was booked to rematch Cihad Kepenek at Glory 81: Ben Saddik vs. Adegbuyi 2 on August 20, 2022.
 He lost the fight by a first-round knockout.
 The result was overturned to a no contest on November 24, as Kepenek tested positive for a banned substance.

 Mahieddine made his light heavyweight debut against Felipe Micheletti at Glory 84 on March 11, 2023.
 He lost the fight by unanimous decision.

+Mahieddine faced Abdarhmane Coulibaly at Glory 88 on September 9, 2023.
+He won the fight by a third-round knockout.

+Mahieddine was expected to face Benjamin Adegbuyi in a reserve Heavyweight Grand Prix at Glory Heavyweight Grand Prix on March 9, 2024.
+He later withdrew from the bout, as Glory placed him in the Glory Heavyweight Grand Prix as a replacement for the injured Antonio Plazibat.
+Mahieddine was expected to face Nabil Khachab in the Grand Prix quarterfinals on March 9, 2024.
+He was pulled from the fight by the promotion.

+Mahieddine faced Nikola Filipović at Glory 95 on September 21, 2024.